 Are you a bookworm?

 One of the big mysteries of going to school here was textbooks.
-At my high school, textbooks were always handed out on the first day of class and then we returned on the last day.

 - No. 1